 Clean Energy Fuels Stock Performance

-On a scale of 0 to 100, Clean Energy holds a performance score of 5.
-The firm shows a Beta (market volatility) of 1.24, which signifies a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Clean Energy will likely underperform.
+On a scale of 0 to 100, Clean Energy holds a performance score of 7.
+The firm shows a Beta (market volatility) of 0.82, which signifies possible diversification benefits within a given portfolio.
+As returns on the market increase, Clean Energy's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Clean Energy is expected to be smaller as well.
 Please check Clean Energy's treynor ratio, expected short fall, and the relationship between the jensen alpha and potential upside , to make a quick decision on whether Clean Energy's price patterns will revert.

 Risk-Adjusted Performance